Use-by, Best-by, and Sell-by Food Expiration Dates

 The dates solely indicate freshness, and are used by manufacturers to convey when the product is at its peak.
 That means the food does not expire in the sense of becoming inedible.

 For un-refrigerated foods, there may be no difference in taste or quality, and expired foods won’t necessarily make people sick.

-But according to the new analysis, words like “use by” and “sell by” are used so inconsistently that they contribute to widespread misinterpretation — and waste — by consumers.
-More than 90% of Americans throw out food prematurely, and 40% of the U.S. food supply is tossed–unused–every year because of food dating.
+But according to the report’s analysis, words like “Use-by” and “Sell-by” are used so inconsistently that they contribute to widespread misinterpretation — and waste — by consumers.

-Eggs, for example, can be consumed three to five weeks after purchase, even though the “use by” date is much earlier.
-A box of mac-and-cheese stamped with a “use by” date of March 2013 can still be enjoyed on March 2014, most likely with no noticeable changes in quality.
+Eggs, for example, can be consumed three to five weeks after purchase, even though the “Use-by” date is much earlier.
+A box of mac-and-cheese stamped with a “Use-by” date of August 2014 can still be enjoyed on August 2015, most likely with no noticeable changes in quality.